wAI4DA/UNet_demo/README.md

 It just means that ecCodes cannot update the exsiting idx file, which is not needed and these "errors" do not affect the training process.

 ### 3. View the trained model
-This step will need to set up the Jupyter Lab over SSH on Ursa.
+We will need to set up the Jupyter Lab over SSH on Ursa in order to view the trained model.
-[This wiki](https://github.com/pyDAmonitor/pyDAmonitor/wiki/Use-Jupyter-Lab-over-SSH-on-Ursa,-Hera,-Jet,-Gaea) can be referred to for how to correctly set up Jupyter Lab.
+You are recommeneded to check [this wiki](https://github.com/pyDAmonitor/pyDAmonitor/wiki/Use-Jupyter-Lab-over-SSH-on-Ursa,-Hera,-Jet,-Gaea) on how to correctly set up Jupyter Lab.
-The following summarizes the steps for this demo:
+The following summarizes the example steps for this UNet_demo:
 #### 3.1. login to Ursa using port forwarding
 `ssh -X -L40894:localhost:40894 First.Last@ursa-rsa.boulder.rdhpcs.noaa.gov`  # replace `40894` with your own local port number
 #### 3.2.
 Request an interactive session on GPU nodes